 For over 20 years, TPG PSLink has been a proven middleware product for the data exchange between different enterprise systems.
 It also supports a bidirectional integration with Jira.
 The product’s high configurability ensures that this middleware is implemented very quickly.

-Key Benefits: Integration Jira, Project Server, SAP etc.
+Key Benefits of the Integration of Jira with SAP, Project Server, etc.

 As part of project management, the project manager must be regularly updated on the progress of all deliverables.
 To do this, the project manager needs both the progress in terms of completion and the information about the effort recorded up to date.
 With the appropriate maintenance, both can be delivered to Jira automatically .